 Considered by many baseball writers to be the finest First Baseman that ever lived, Lou Gehrig is also one of the most inspirational figures in sports history.

-Anyone who watched him play was certainly the luckiest ones on Earth at the time.
+Anyone who watched Gehrig play was among the luckiest ones on Earth.